 Serious accident claims can be extremely expensive to handle properly.
 Medical bills, missed work, crash investigations and hiring experts can be too much to handle alone.
 The right attorney can help cover these expenses and make sure that your case has the best chance of success.

 If the insurance company does not treat you fairly, going to trial is your best option.
 In a trial, not having an attorney will put you at a serious disadvantage.
 The insurance company will likely have a whole team of attorneys – you should too.

 Complex cases that go to trial can take a long time to be completed – over a year in certain cases.
-An attorney will keep the process going in the right direction and make sure all documents and timelines are in order.
+A Dallas accident lawyer will keep the process going in the right direction and make sure all documents and timelines are in order.